coders-school/cpp-fundamentals/module1/01_types.en.md

 ## Type aliases

-There are also types that are aliases (different nomenclature for better understanding of type).
+There are also types that are aliases (different naming for better understanding of type).

-`std::size_t` depending on the compiler it may be of the type (`unsigned short`, `unsigned int`, `unsigned long`, `unsigned long long`).
-Usually it is of the type `unsigned int`.
+`std::size_t` depending on the compiler may be the type (`unsigned short`, `unsigned int`, `unsigned long`, `unsigned long long`).
+Usually it is the type `unsigned int`.
 It is worth using it when our variable will refer to some size, e.g. the size of an array.
 <!-- .element: class="fragment fade-in" -->

 We can create our own type aliases using `typedef` or `using`